indakode/html5-drum/README.md

-# html5-drum
+# HTML5-Drum
-Simple html5 drum
+A Simple html5 drum

 # TO DO
+- [x] Fix transition freeze when typing,tapping or clicking too fast

 - [ ] Fix double-tap zoom

 - [ ] Optimize latency